What is a retrospective?

 In none-agile environments retrospectives are sometimes done after a project is finished as a “post mortem” to derive “lessons learned”.
 Those tend to be long meetings.

-In constrast, in agile environments, a retrospective is short and done often (e.g. 90 minutes at the end of a 2-week sprint).
+In contrast, in agile environments, a retrospective is short and done often (e.g. 90 minutes at the end of a 2-week sprint).
 Thus the project is still in progress and you can address issues jeopardizing the project’s success in time, hopefully keeping it on track.

 In Scrum, retrospectives belong to the cast of regular sprint meetings.
 InĀ Kanban there’s a variety of ways to “schedule” retrospectives.
 In Lean A3’s can serve the same purpose.